-If you're suffering from obsessive-compulsive disorder and you're in a sexual relationship, it's vital that you tell your partner about your condition.
+If you're suffering from OCD and you're in a relationship, it's vital that you tell your partner about your condition.
 The more they understand your OCD symptoms, the better you'll trust each other.

 Of course, there's a lot your partner needs to understand about you and your obsessive-compulsive disorder.
 But if your partner senses you're having intrusive thoughts that are pulling you away during sex, they'll know it's not you, it's your OCD.

 And that alone can prevent major misunderstandings which can interfere with a healthy sexual relationship.